Mechanical Optimization of Skateboard Pumping

 \twocolumngrid Firstly, the friction coefficient $\mu$ is estimated from the decrease in horizontal velocity in Figure~\ref{experiment}b.
 With an average speed of $v \approx 3$ m/s, the skateboarder took $\Delta t \approx 1$ s to pass the flat zone of 3 m.
 The velocity decreased by $\Delta v \approx 0.2$ m/s during this passage, implying that the change in velocity $\Delta v / \Delta t = \mu g$ or $\mu \approx 0.02$.
 We also used this friction coefficient as an input parameter for the theoretical estimation described above.\\ Secondly, we have compared the estimated acceleration with the optimal acceleration obtained by our theory (Figure~\ref{halfpipe}b).
 The skilled skateboarder had a smaller root mean square error (3.9 m/s$^2$) with the theoretical optimal solution than the unskilled skateboarder (4.3 m/s$^2$).
 This indicates that our theoretical-numerical optimal pumping strategy is followed more closely by the skilled skateboarder as compared to the unskilled one.

 We conclude with a summary of the results.
-We modeled the pumping motion of a skateboarder in a half-pipe as a variable-length pendulum with kinetic friction in the cylindrical part of the ramp's surface and solved the equation of motion explicitly for the kinetic energy in angular coordinates.
+We modeled the pumping motion of a skateboarder in a half-pipe as a variable-length pendulum with kinetic friction in the cylindrical part of the ramp surface and solved the equation of motion explicitly for the kinetic energy in angular coordinates.
 This allows us to formulate an optimization problem for the maximal angle in one roll.
-The results were compared to an experimental study in which the pumping strategies of a skilled and an unskilled skateboarder trying to gain height as fast as possible were compared.
+The results were compared to an experimental study in which the pumping strategies of skilled and unskilled skateboarders trying to gain height were compared.
 The skilled skateboarder showed less deviation from the theoretically predicted optimal control strategy.

-By simplifying such the highly complex and delicate movement of skateboarding into the low-degree-of-freedom dynamical problem, we were able to suggest potential improvements in the performance of an athlete.
+By simplifying the highly complex and delicate movement of skateboarding into the low-degree-of-freedom dynamical problem, we were able to suggest potential improvements in the performance of an athlete.
 This type of simplified kinematic consideration could also be applied to investigate improvements in other sports, such as ski jumping. \\

 F.K. and S.K. contributed equally to this work.
 F.K. developed the analytical method and wrote the paper.
 S.K. performed the optimization and numerical analysis.
 D.E.C. performed the experiments.
 S.S. designed the study and drafted the manuscript.